-NOTE:

-This is a CONTROLLED Document.
-Any documents appearing in paper form are not controlled and should be checked against the on-line file version prior to use.

-Notice: This Document hardcopy must be used for reference purpose only.

-The on-line copy is the current version of the document.

 GENERAL

 Scope

 The work consists of the mobilization and demobilization of the Contractor's forces and equipment necessary for performing the work required under the Contract.
 It does not include mobilization and demobilization for specific items of work for which payment is provided elsewhere in the contract.
 Mobilization will not be considered as work in fulfilling the Contract requirements for commencement of work.